Nikitha1099/ecommerce-purchase-predictor/README.md

 A comprehensive evaluation of the 5 supervised classification models was conducted using the test split of the Online Shoppers Purchasing Intention dataset.
 Because e-commerce datasets are inherently prone to class imbalance (significantly more browsing sessions result in non-purchases than completed checkouts), model selection prioritized robust metrics like **AUC-ROC**, **F1-Score**, and **Matthews Correlation Coefficient (MCC)** over raw Accuracy.

-## 📈 Model Performance & Results Analysis

-A comprehensive evaluation of the 5 supervised classification models was conducted using the test split of the Online Shoppers Purchasing Intention dataset.
-Because e-commerce datasets are inherently prone to class imbalance (significantly more browsing sessions result in non-purchases than completed checkouts), model selection prioritized robust metrics like **AUC-ROC**, **F1-Score**, and **Matthews Correlation Coefficient (MCC)** over raw Accuracy.

-## 📈 Model Performance & Results Analysis

-A comprehensive evaluation of the 5 supervised classification models was conducted using the test split of the Online Shoppers Purchasing Intention dataset.
-Because e-commerce datasets are inherently prone to class imbalance (significantly more browsing sessions result in non-purchases than completed checkouts), model selection prioritized robust metrics like **AUC-ROC**, **F1-Score**, and **Matthews Correlation Coefficient (MCC)** over raw Accuracy.

 ### 📊 Comparative Performance Summary

 | Model | Accuracy | AUC-Score | Precision | Recall | F1-Score | MCC |